Pediatric Orthopedic Surgeons treating Pathological Spine Fractures

 Treatment of pathological spine fractures depends on the severity of the fracture and the underlying condition.
 The doctor will employ Non-surgical treatments, such as pain management and bracing, to treat mild to moderate fractures.
 Pain management techniques may include over-the-counter pain medications or prescription pain medications, physical therapy, or spinal injections.
 Doctors will also use bracing to provide support to the affected area and promote healing.

 In more severe cases, doctors will recommend surgical intervention.
+Surgery may be considered if the spine is unstable or where there is significant compression of the spinal cord and/or nerves.
 Surgery may involve procedures such as vertebroplasty or kyphoplasty, which involve injecting cement into the fractured vertebrae to stabilize the bone and relieve pain.
-Surgeons will also use Spinal fusion to stabilize the spine and prevent further damage.
+Surgeons will also use spinal fusion to stabilize the spine and prevent further damage.

 Prevention Measures